 US-Ghana Relations: Ghana has strong bilateral relations with the US, which declared Ghana a democratic "success story" after the peaceful transfer of power to John Kufuor in 2000.
 Close diplomatic relations between the US and Ghana are underscored by cultural, economic, and military ties.
-Many Ghanaians come to the US each year for higher education, and over 115 Americans are currently serving with the Peace Corps in Ghana - the first country to accept Peace Corps volunteers.
+Many Ghanaians come to the US each year for higher education, and approximately 150

+Americans are currently serving with the Peace Corps in Ghana - the first country to accept Peace Corps volunteers.
 The US is one of Ghana's major trading partners, and there is even a branch of the US Chamber of Commerce located in Accra.
-The US Armed Forces collaborate closely with the GAF through training exercises and military aid, and the US Agency for International Development provided Ghana with \$204 million in 2019 in order to improve education, healthcare, and local government.
+The US Armed Forces collaborate closely with the GAF through training exercises and military aid, and the US provided Ghana with \$202 million worth of aid in 2022 in order to improve education, healthcare, and local government.